Sample size and power calculations for causal inference of observational studies: Introduction

-Power analysis for causal inference with observational studies is challenging because of confounding.
-In randomized trials, there is no confounding by design; therefore, one can simply use the difference in the mean outcomes between arms to estimate the treatment effects.
+When randomized trials are not feasible due to logistical or ethical constraints, researchers are increasingly using observational data to emulate randomized trials.
+The power analysis for observational studies is challenging and has been less developed.
+In randomized trials, there is no confounding due to randomization; therefore, one can simply use the difference in mean outcomes between arms to estimate treatment effects.
 Closed-form formulas, e.g., based on the two-sample z-test, are readily applicable for sample size calculation.
-In contrast, in observational studies, confounding must be adjusted to obtain an unbiased estimate of treatment effects.
-Applying power calculation formulas designed for randomized trials to observational studies often leads to severely underpowered studies.
-In practice, a general power analysis method is to use simulations to generate individual data based on pre-specified summary statistics \citep{qin2024sample}. {This method often makes unverifiable distributional assumptions of the multivariate covariates and lacks theoretical basis on what summary statistics are adequate to simulate the entire data}.
+In contrast, in observational studies, confounding must be adjusted for to obtain an unbiased estimate of treatment effects.
+Applying power formulas designed for randomized trials to observational studies often leads to severely underpowered studies.
+In practice, a general power analysis method is to simulate individual data based on pre-specified summary statistics \citep{mukherjee2003estimating,qin2024sample}.
+This method usually requires unverifiable assumptions of the entire data generating process and lacks a theoretical basis on what summary statistics are sufficient or necessary.
 In fact, many different data generating models may satisfy the same summary statistics but lead to vastly different sample sizes; choosing between these models is usually \emph{ad hoc}.
-Another method is to use the variance inflation factor \citep{hsieh2000sample, scosyrev2019power, shook2022power,austin2021informing} to approximate the potential inflation in the sample size of an observational study compared to a randomized trial. {In particular, \cite{shook2022power} derived a rigorous variance inflation factor formula based on the analysis of the variance of the inverse probability weighting estimator of the average treatment effect; their formula requires the distribution of the weights, which is often not available.}
+Another method is to use the variance inflation factor \citep{hsieh2000sample, shook2022power} to approximate the inflation in the sample size of an observational study compared to a randomized trial.
+For example, \cite{shook2022power} derived a variance inflation factor formula based on the analysis of the variance of an inverse probability weighting estimator of the average treatment effect; however, their formula requires knowledge on the distribution of the weights, which is usually not available.